WooCommerce Critical Error – Checkout Page Failure

 Regular Maintenance Practices

 Regular maintenance keeps your site healthy.
-Check for plugin updates at least once a month; updates often fix bugs that could cause issues.
-Ensure compatibility between plugins, themes, and WooCommerce itself.
+Check for plug-in updates at least once a month; updates often fix bugs that could cause issues.
+Ensure compatibility between plug-ins, themes, and WooCommerce itself.
 You can do this by testing updates in a staging environment.

 Take backups.
 Run backups weekly or after significant changes.
 You want a safety net.
 If things go sideways, restoring your site becomes straightforward.

-Consider using Auto Page Rank to monitor your site’s performance.
+Consider using Page Rank to monitor your site’s performance.
 This tool identifies potential issues and offers strategies to keep your WooCommerce pages running smoothly.

 Best Hosting Practices